Health & Social Care

 • Miss P Hughes – Teacher of Health & Social Care

-• Miss K Fitzgerald – Subject Team Leader
+• Mrs K Fitzgerald – Subject Team Leader

 To achieve this qualification, candidates must complete a total of four units.